World Heritage Identification Number: 787

 The Trulli of Alberobello: A Unique Architectural Gem in Southern Italy

-The Trulli of Alberobello, located in the heart of the Apulian region in southern Italy, stand as a testament to the ingenuity and resilience of human architecture.
+The Trulli of Alberobello, located in the heart of the Apulian region in southern Italy, stand as a testament to the ingenuity and resilience of traditional architecture.
 Inscribed as a UNESCO World Heritage Site in 1996, these unique limestone dwellings offer a glimpse into the rich cultural heritage of Italy.

-More to come…UNESCO Description of the World Heritage Site
+UNESCO Description of the World Heritage Site

 The trulli , limestone dwellings found in the southern region of Puglia, are remarkable examples of drywall (mortarless) construction, a prehistoric building technique still in use in this region.
 The trulli are made of roughly worked limestone boulders collected from neighbouring fields.
 Characteristically, they feature pyramidal, domed or conical roofs built up of corbelled limestone slabs.